tonrea333/i-need-space/README.md

 #### 5. Displaying Information to the User

-Finally, display when the satellite will rise, culminate, and set on the DOM.
-You can do this wherever you like!
-Just try to make it look good.
+Finally, add Javascript to display on the DOM the UTC date/time at which the target satellite will rise, culminate, and set on the horizon.
+You can display this information wherever you like on the page!
+You may want to edit the HTML to create a designated "output" area.

 #### 6. CSS, Responsiveness

-Now that all the API functionality works, customize your web application.
+Now that all the API functionality works, customize your web application!
 Edit the CSS rules to make it look how you want.
 This can be as in-depth as you want it to be.

 Additionally, make sure that your site is responsive, meaning that it looks good on both desktop and mobile devices.